Bio & Photos

 “Mark writes the kinds of songs other writers wish they had written.”

 “Mark Perry had our audience captivated through the entire show.
 His heart shines through in his voice and his songs.
-Weeks afterwards people are still coming to me saying how much they loved it.
-Mark Perry`s performance is a ‘must-see’ and a ‘must-see again’.”
+Mark Perry’s performance is a ‘must-see’ and a ‘must-see again’.”

 ~ Bruce Champion, Terrace Concert Society

 “The soundtrack for my life is taken from Mark Perry’s music.
-His song-writing, musical expression and stage presence emanates the very best, most magical qualities of life in a northern town.
+His song-writing, musical expression and stage presence emanates the very best, most magical qualities….
 Perry’s music invites me in to sit by his fire and feel like a cherished neighbour for a while.”

 Mark Perry 2016 – photo Marie Perry